pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---

+**Slide 7: Developing a Parser with Tree-sitter**
+A parser translates code into a format that's easier for computers to understand, and Tree-sitter is an efficient parser generator designed for modern programming needs.
+It is really good at constructing syntax trees from code, enabling detailed analysis and manipulation of the source code.

-**Slide 7: Developing a Parser with Tree-sitter** "Opting for Tree-sitter for its efficiency in parsing, I tailored a custom parser attuned to Rust's borrowing and ownership, transforming Rust code into comprehensible syntax trees, as shown here."
+Opting for Tree-sitter for its parsing efficiency, I tailored a custom parser specifically attuned to Rust's complex borrowing and ownership concepts.
+This approach transforms Rust code into comprehensible textual syntax trees, as shown here, facilitating deeper insights into code structure and behaviour, and leveraging Tree-sitter's high performance and error recovery capabilities for enhanced code analysis.

 ---